Free English Speaking Apps |

 Why EngVarta Exists in the Paid Tier

-EngVarta is built specifically to solve the “paid human practice is too expensive for daily use” problem.
-Live native-speaker platforms like Cambly charge $12 or more per 30-minute session, pricing out most learners from daily practice.
+EngVarta is built specifically to solve the “daily English coaching is too expensive” problem.
+Live native-speaker platforms like Cambly charge $12 or more per 30-minute session, pricing out most learners from daily coaching.
 Private tutors on italki and Preply charge even more per hour.

-At EngVarta, a 10-minute live session with a certified English expert costs ₹108 in India or $1.80 internationally.
-This is cheap enough that serious learners can practise every single day without thinking about the cost.
+At EngVarta, a 15-minute live coaching session with a TESOL or ESL-certified English Expert costs ₹108 in India or $1.80 internationally.
+You get real-time corrections during the call and consolidated feedback towards the end — real-time coaching that AI-generated feedback fundamentally cannot match.
+It is cheap enough that serious learners can practise every single day without thinking about the cost.
 Sessions are audio-only (no video) and available daily 7 AM to midnight IST.

 Over 2 million learners across 50+ countries have used EngVarta since 2017.
 Rated 4.5 stars on Google Play and the App Store with 10,000+ verified reviews.
 A trial session is available for ₹69 / $1 with a 100% refund guarantee.